Mae Whitman

-Mae Margaret Whitman (born June 9, 1988) is an American actress and singer.
-She began acting in commercials as a child, making her film debut at the age of six in the romantic drama When a Man Loves a Woman (1994).
-She achieved recognition as a child actress for her supporting roles in One Fine Day (1996), Independence Day (1996), Hope Floats (1998), and her television role on JAG (1998–2001).
+Mae Margaret Whitman (born June 9, 1988) is an American actor.
+She began her career as a child actor, starring in the films When a Man Loves a Woman (1994), One Fine Day (1996), Independence Day (1996), and Hope Floats (1998), and the television series Chicago Hope (1996–1999) and JAG (1998–2001).
+She earned mainstream recognition for her performances in the Fox sitcom Arrested Development (2004–2006, 2013), the NBC drama series Parenthood (2010–2015)—for which she was nominated for a Critics' Choice Television Award—and the NBC crime comedy series Good Girls (2018–2021).
+She also had roles in the films Scott Pilgrim vs. the World (2010), The Perks of Being a Wallflower (2012), and The DUFF (2015), the latter earning her a Teen Choice Award nomination.

-Whitman gained mainstream attention for her recurring role as Ann Veal on the Fox sitcom Arrested Development (2004–2006, 2013) and her role as Annie Marks on the NBC drama Good Girls.
-She also starred as Amber Holt in the NBC drama Parenthood (2010–2015), for which she received a nomination for the Critics' Choice Television Award for Best Supporting Actress in a Drama Series.
-She established herself as a prominent voice actor in children's film and television for her voice performances as Little Suzy in Johnny Bravo (1997–2004), Shanti in The Jungle Book 2 (2003), Katara in the Nickelodeon cartoon Avatar: The Last Airbender (2005–2008), Rose/Huntsgirl on American Dragon: Jake Long (2005–2007), Tinker Bell in eponymous films, Wonder Girl / Cassie Sandsmark in Young Justice (2012–2022), April O'Neil in the 2012 incarnation of Teenage Mutant Ninja Turtles, and Amity Blight in The Owl House (2020–present).
-She ventured into mature film roles with Scott Pilgrim vs. the World (2010) and The Perks of Being a Wallflower (2012), and made her leading role film debut in The DUFF (2015), for which she received critical praise and a Teen Choice Award nomination.
+Whitman has also worked as a voice actor in film and television, including Little Suzy in Johnny Bravo (1997–2004), Shanti in The Jungle Book 2 (2003), Katara in the Nickelodeon series Avatar: The Last Airbender (2005–2008), Rose / Huntsgirl in American Dragon: Jake Long (2005–2007), Tinker Bell in the eponymous film series (2008–2015), Cassie Sandsmark / Wonder Girl in Young Justice (2012–2022), April O'Neil in Teenage Mutant Ninja Turtles (2012–2017), Amity Blight in The Owl House (2020–2023), Annie in Skull Island (2023), and reprising her Scott Pilgrim role as Roxie Richter in Scott Pilgrim Takes Off (2023).

 Early life

-Whitman was born in Los Angeles, the only child of voice actress Pat Musick and personal manager and set construction coordinator Jeffrey Whitman.
-She attended Ribet Academy.
+Whitman was born on June 9, 1988 in Los Angeles, California, United States, the only child of voice actress Pat Musick and personal manager and set construction coordinator Jeffrey Whitman.
+She attended Ribét Academy.

 Career

 Early roles

-She started her career with a voice-over for a Tyson Chicken commercial at the age of two.
-Acting coach Andrew Magarian helped her memorize lines as she could not read.
-In 1994, at the age of six, Whitman made her film debut acting alongside Meg Ryan in When a Man Loves a Woman (1994), playing Ryan's youngest daughter, Casey Green.
-She beat 700 other girls who were interested in the part.
-In 1996, Whitman appeared in two films: Independence Day, playing Bill Pullman's daughter Patricia Whitmore, and One Fine Day, playing George Clooney's daughter Maggie Taylor.
+Whitman started her career at age two in a voice-over for a Tyson Chicken commercial.
+Because she could not read, acting coach Andrew Magarian helped her memorize lines.
+At age five, Whitman made her film debut alongside Meg Ryan in When a Man Loves a Woman (1994), playing Ryan's youngest daughter, Casey Green.
+She was chosen for the role over 700 other girls who auditioned.
+In 1996, Whitman appeared in two films: Independence Day, playing Bill Pullman's daughter Patricia Whitmore, and One Fine Day, as George Clooney's daughter Maggie Taylor.
 The same year, Whitman guest starred in the season three episode of Friends, "The One Where Rachel Quits".
-In 1998, she played Sandra Bullock's daughter, Bernice Pruitt, in Hope Floats.
-During several guest appearances from 1998 until 2001, Whitman played the role of Chloe Madison on JAG before starring in the Fox Family series State of Grace in which she portrayed Grace, a girl from a Catholic background who befriends Hannah (Alia Shawkat), a Jewish girl.
-She was also in 17 episodes of Chicago Hope.
+Between 1996 and 1998, she starred in 17 episodes of the David E. Kelley medical drama Chicago Hope.
+Later, she played Sandra Bullock's daughter, Bernice Pruitt, in Hope Floats.
+Whitman played the role of Chloe Madison on JAG In several guest appearances from 1998 to 2001 before starring in the Fox Family series State of Grace.
+In that series, she portrayed Grace, a girl from a Catholic background who befriends Hannah (Alia Shawkat), a Jewish girl.